Department and Faculty

 In short, we provide a unique training environment powered by exceptional people and incomparable resources.
 Thank you for your interest in our program.

-Anatomic and Clinical Pathology Residency Program Director
+Pathology Residency Program Director

 Mayo Clinic Laboratories is a reference laboratory operated by the Department of Laboratory Medicine and Pathology at Mayo Clinic.
 Mayo Clinic Laboratories specializes in esoteric laboratory testing for health care organizations throughout the United States and around the world.
 Mayo Clinic Laboratories' mission is to support the local delivery of laboratory services through the provision of exceptional reference laboratory services and by providing support services that facilitate and augment community integration efforts.